All Episodes

 Well, you're awfully pessimistic about this.

-I mean, you're assuming they're all gonna come back infected.
+I mean, you're assuming they're all going to come back infected.

-It would hurt and and it would it would yeah, it it it would it would be really it would be really beneath us to do that.
+And it would, yeah, it would be really beneath us to do that.

 I see how these places work.